 Transferring to USC is a rigorous process that requires a lot of hard work.
 In times that you feel discouraged or overwhelmed, remember to be patient, don’t give up, and to fight on!

-If you're looking for housing near USC check out Tripalink's coliving options near campus!
+If you're looking for housing near USC check out Tripalink's housing options near campus!
 You'll have a comfortable living situation in addition to being able to meet new friends.
-If you'd like to hear from current Trojans about their housing experience with Tripalink, you can read Hayden's, Olivia's, and Jasmine's personal testimonies.
+If you'd like to hear more about USC famous alumni and current Trojans about their housing experience with Tripalink, you can check out more of our blogs.

 In conclusion, transferring to USC can be a challenging yet rewarding experience.
 By following the tips mentioned above and utilizing the resources available, such as the Transfer Student Program and academic advisors, you can make a smooth transition and thrive academically and socially at USC.
 Remember to stay focused on your goals, stay organized, and stay connected to the Trojan community.
 Good luck on your journey to becoming a Trojan!